What is Balthazar’s workshop?

 You can receive all additional information by emailing firstname.lastname@example.org.

-After the end of the workshop, the premiere of the film and the diploma awarding ceremony will be held during the Pula Film Festival.
+The film made as part of the workshop will premiere on the last day of Pula Film Festival.
 We invite all parents, guardians, friends, brothers and sisters to participate in this event.

 |Nina Šestanović graduated from the Academy of Fine Arts in Zagreb in the class of professor Peruško Bogdanić in 2009.
 She has exhibited at a number of group and independent exhibitions, with notable participation at exhibitions in her home town of Lumbarda, Korčula, Pelješac, Zagreb and Auckland, as well as the group exhibitions in Split (Tampon Generation) and in Zagreb.
 She won the competition 50 Years of Renault in Croatia in 2010, and has participated in numerous projects, such as mural painting and various events (Avenues of the World, Zagreb, 2011).
 She worked at Dubrava Children’s Theatre as workshop leader and stage designer from 2008 to 2013.
 After her move to New Zealand, she worked with children on art workshops focusing on ecology and preservation of tradition.
 She now lives and works in Pula.|